 Usually Plaquenil is used along with other DMARDs.
 It can be given along with steroid treatment.
 Plaquenil is also used to treat the lupus.

 Plaquenil is given by mouth daily.
 Side effects include low white blood cell counts, blood or protein in the urine, nausea, and skin rashes.
-High doses can rarely cause injury to the back of the eye (retina); therefore, patients on this drug should see an eye doctor every six to 12 months.
+High doses can rarely cause injury to the back of the eye (retina); therefore, patients on this drug should see an eye doctor every 12 months.